tonymullen/TonyMullen-Book/Readme.md

 Notes
 * Pay attention to indentation for Jade files.
 Wrongly indented Jade/Bootstrap will mess up the layout of your pages.
 * I did not have the overlap issue shown on page 93.
 Consequently, I removed the `.row.page-header` line from the Jade views introduced later in the chapter, which moved the content down a row.
+* This chapter work includes the wrapping up process described in Appendix C.

 The app now has several pages, you can take a screenshot of any of them.
 Here notice that the map displays the location of Oppenheimer Cafe: